Sparkster: Plot

 The kingdom of Eginasem, a land inhabited by opossums, is under attack by the Lioness's army of yellow dog and wolf soldiers, which also kidnapped Princess Flora.
 Sparkster, the Rocket Knight, is out to battle this threat, rescue the princess and save his kingdom from certain destruction.
 His nemesis, the rival Rocket Knight Axel Gear, is aiding the invading forces, making Sparkster's task even more dangerous.
 The player's goal is to battle through all of the enemy warriors and robots, defeat Axel Gear and infiltrate the enemy's battleship, where the yellow dogs leader, Generalissimo Lioness, is planning to launch a warhead to destroy planet Eginasem.

 Reception

+Sparkster on the SNES received generally favorable reception from critics.
 GamePro rated the game positively, but mentioned that it was not a strong enough improvement from Rocket Knight Adventures, criticizing the lack of an improved control scheme and new weapons and powerups.
 However, they praised the impressive graphics, moody music and the two secret hard modes.
 Electronic Gaming Monthly gave it an 8.2 out of ten, saying that it shows Konami "back to form" with "huge levels, gigantic bosses, outstanding graphics and excellent music".
-Power Unlimited gave a score of 76%, concluding: "One of the better games for the Mega Drive now for the SNES.
-The levels look very special and are well put together.
-There are many, and also quite intelligent, enemies.
-Great class".

 Sparkster was awarded Best Sound Effects of 1994 by Electronic Gaming Monthly.
 IGN ranked the game 87th in their list of the "Top 100 SNES Games of All Time".
 In 1995, Total! listed the game 74th in its list of the "Top 100 SNES Games", writing: "Konami come up trumps again with this gorgeous looking platform blaster.
 A huge challenge too".